ericnordelo/multi-signature-account-poc/README.md

 - We can't embbed directly functions depending on the generic ones, so we need to "re-expose" the functions involving this manually in the presets.

-NOTE: In the presets, not that the generic functions get the available implementation automatically, as expected.
+NOTE: In the presets, note that the generic functions get the available implementation automatically, as expected.
 This solution is similar to what we try to accomplish in version 2, but the latter doesn't compile, because we try to use generic functions in external methods (receiving a generic implementation, not a type).